Allusions to Greek Mythology are all over the place in the modern world.

 Where most people want to go at the end of their life.

-The judge in the beauty Goddess contest and the lover of Helen of Troy, the most beautiful woman in the world.
+The guy judge in a beauty Goddess contest and the lover of Helen of Troy, the most beautiful woman in the world.

-- Paris is the city of love and capital city of France.
+- Paris is the city of love and the capital city of France.

 - Paris Hilton

 The Temple of Athena is located on top of the Acropolis in Athens, Greece.